pbakun/bakson.github.io/_posts/2023/2023-08-17-ef-core-and-respawn.md

 }
 ```

 To limit code duplications the `IntegrationTest` abstraction is defined.
 Similarly to `CustomWebApplicationFactory` it implements `IAsyncLifetime`.
-On the `DisposeAsync` method `ResetDatabaseAsync` from `CustomWebApplicationFactory` is called to restart the database to configured state with Respawn.
+On the `DisposeAsync` method `ResetDatabaseAsync` from `CustomWebApplicationFactory` is called to restart the database to initial state.

 One more important thing is that new `ApplicationDbContext` is created.
 The main purpose is not to use the same context in tested application and test itself.
 It provides more separation and simulates real life situation better.
 Additionally `QueryTrackingBehavior` is set to `NoTracking` so the test won't care that much about the data mocked before calling application's endpoint.